3DRSenior/RoboRecallFreeLocomotion/ReadMe.md

 ## Oculus Home

-1. Go to `RoboRecall\Binaries\Win64` and drag [Rudder.robo and Locomotion3dRudder.robo](https://github.com/3DRudder/RoboReCallFreeLocomotion/releases/latest) onto the `RoboRecallModInstaller.exe` (or just double-click Locomotion3dRudder.robo and Rudder.robo if it's already associated).
+1. Go to the `RoboRecall\Binaries\Win64` folder and drag one after the other the files [Rudder.robo and Locomotion3dRudder.robo](https://github.com/3DRudder/RoboReCallFreeLocomotion/releases/latest) onto the `RoboRecallModInstaller.exe` (or just double-click Locomotion3dRudder.robo and Rudder.robo if it's already associated).
 2. Press 'Yes' to install the 2 mod.
 3. Click 'Play Now' after installation 2 mods or just run `RoboRecall-Win64-Shipping.exe` directly.
 4. Select only the Locomotion3dRudder mod and Enjoy!